Skip to content Skip to right sidebar Skip to footer

 How to Register

-Registration for the Spring 2025 session opens on Monday, March 17th at 3:30 p.m. and closes on Friday, March 28th.
+Registration for the Fall 2025 session opens on Monday, September 22nd at 3:30 p.m. and closes on Friday, October 3rd.

 You must set up a 6crickets account before registering for classes.
 Once you set up an account, you can learn more about each program and tuition.
 Classes often fill quickly, so please don’t wait until the last minute!